 Common Cricket Injuries

-The most frequent injuries in cricket are to the upper limb, especially the shoulder and tend to be overuse in nature, meaning they come on gradually rather than from a traumatic incident.
+The most frequent injuries in cricket are to the upper limb, especially the shoulder and tend to be overused in nature, meaning they come on gradually rather than from a traumatic incident.

 Rotator cuff injuries